To provide a supportive learning environment which values individuality and cultivates an engagement with and appreciation for lifelong learning.

 WB5008 This module will be offered as a complementary year of study abroad to students who have successfully completed their second-year of study (level 5).
 Application will occur in January of Level 5.
 As such, students may be required to present evidence of successful completion of Level 4, satisfactory on-going assessment, academic references and attendance in order for their application to be accepted.
 Students must also complete a Risk Assessment to indicate that they are fully aware of the requirements for the exchange, university/college and destination that they are applying for.

-Interdisciplinary Practice enables students reflect on their experiences across their two disciplines and identify opportunities to develop individualised negotiated projects that integrate graphic design with their second subject; to develop a personal context for their dual practice and explore in depth the possibilities of interdisciplinary practice.
-Students are expected to explore appropriate tools and materials, media and platforms for the development and dissemination of their project outcomes.
+Creative Design Practice enables the development of individualised negotiated projects through which students reflect on their experiences, identify future career or study aspirations and ascertain any barriers to the achievement of their goals; devising projects that will bridge these gaps, develop a personal context for their practice and explore in depth a subject or design problem that has a particular resonance with them.
+Students are expected to investigate and identify opportunities for collaboration, determine appropriate tools and materials, media and platforms for the development and dissemination of their solutions.
 This module links closely with the Professional Practice module, which facilitates self promotion beyond the context of the University making links with external practitioners, possible future employers, collaborative partners, educators, patrons, agents or clients.
 Professional Practice is a cross departmental module and brings together Single and Combined Honours students from Graphic Design, Fine Art and Photography.

-Connections are also made between Interdisciplinary Practice and the two optional written modules: Dissertationin Art and Design and Contextual Enquiry.
+Connections are also made between Creative Design Practice and the two optional written modules: Dissertation in Art and Design and Contextual Enquiry module.
 Students are encouraged in both modules to examine subjects that have close connection to their own practice, allowing for a deeper investigation into the contextual critical theory underpinning it.
 While the dissertation expects a more in depth, academic and scholarly approach with an outcome that is of publishable quality, Contextual Enquiry focuses primarily on students gaining a deeper understanding of the academic underpinning of their discipline with a view to writing a design study that is linked closely to their practice.